 - In Seiken Densetsu 3, this is the point of Kevin's beginning plot.
 He's a human-beastman hybrid, but his gentle nature is akin to his human mother's and he dislikes the violent beastmen.
 The Beast King hires Deathjester to use his magic in a way that will force the beastman blood in Kevin to awaken, which happens when Deathjester causes Kevin's best friend, a wolf cub called Karl, to attack him.
 Kevin turns into his full-fledged beastman form and kills Karl.
 Kevin vows revenge on Deathjester and the Beast King for Karl's death.

 - In Phantasy Star IV, the main character can go to the Anger Tower and learn, arguably, the most powerful technique in the game, which happens to be fueled by anger; this trope comes into play when Re-Faze puts Chaz to a Secret Test of Character: forcing him to confront and then kill a specter of his deceased mentor and surrogate mother, and then taunt him for his pain after realizing it was an illusion, then offer to teach him the Forbidden technique to taunt him with how incredibly powerful it would be.

 - The Beast does this to Will in Days of Ruin in order to make him a satisfying opponent.
 His method of doing so?
 Killing civilians.
 It works well enough that the Beast is never seen again after that mission (presumed dead based on Caulder's lines).

-- Star Wars: The Old Republic: The Sith Warrior has an easy job doing this to Jaesa Wilsaam.
+- Star Wars: The Old Republic: The Sith Warrior can potentially do this to Jaesa Wilsaam.

 - Namco High: the Meowkie path involves helping her deal with anger in a healthier fashion than repressing it and pretending she never experiences it.
 Then, during the final battle against Evil Namco High, she deals with it in very cathartic fashion by shredding the evil robots.